 The Dot by Peter H. Reynolds illustrates how a sensitive, responsive teacher supports a child when she needs it.
 Vashti, a reluctant young artist, finds inspiration because of her teacher’s actions.
 Books like this provide opportunities to talk about teachers and adults as helpers/partners when children have problems.

-Part of the STREAMin3 curriculum, activity cards provide simple and fun ways you can build relationships with children while also fostering other critical skills, such as language, movement, memory, and impulse control.
+Part of the STREAMin3 curriculum, activity cards provide simple and fun ways you can build relationships with children

 Get Our Resource Guide